Office of Financial Aid and Scholarships

 At UW-Stevens Point, you are required to live in residence halls until you have been out of high school two years past your graduation date.
 This is a UW System Board of Regents policy.
 If you are married, have a dependent child, are a veteran, are living with your parents, or receive a special exemption because you have been out of high school two years or more, you need not comply with this requirement.
 Accommodations in the Suites@201 are contracted for an entire academic year with billing on a semesterly basis.

-If you get married, become a parent, student teach, or participate in curricular programs which require off-campus living, you may request release from your residence hall agreement.
+If you get married, become a parent, student teach, or participate in curricular programs which require off-campus living outside of a 40-mile radius from Stevens Point, you may request release from your residence hall agreement.
 To do this, contact or visit Residential Living or submit a cancellation request in your UWSP Housing Portal.

 If you withdraw from UW-Stevens Point, you must also terminate your residence hall agreement and properly check-out of your residence hall space.
 Please see your specific housing contract by visiting https://www.uwsp.edu/residential-living/Pages/applying/contracts.aspx for an explanation of the housing refund schedule based on your check-out date.